The communication power of indefinite causal order: Characterizations of supermaps with different causal structures

 Causally fixed supermaps are not the most general type of supermaps allowed by definite causal order.
-By dynamically control the order of input channels in a classical manner, one can realize supermaps that are causally non-fixed but still causally definite~\cite{oreshkov2016causal,wechs2021quantum}.
+For example, by dynamically controlling the order of input channels in a classical manner, one can realize supermaps that are causally non-fixed but still causally definite~\cite{oreshkov2016causal,wechs2021quantum}.
+We refer to such supermaps realizable by quantum circuits with classical control (QC-CC) as QC-CC operations.